What is analytical method validation?

 Result:

-It expresses within laboratory variations; different days, different analysts, different equipment, etc.
+It expresses laboratory variations: different days, different analysts, different equipment, etc.

-Result: Intermediate Precision of the analytical method was established by analyzing the Difference between RSD results of Day 1 and Day 2, the Assay was 0.261 % which is less than the acceptance limit, of 2.0% R.SD.
+Result: Intermediate precision of the analytical method was established by analyzing the difference between RSD results of Day 1 and Day 2.
+The RSD was 0.261%, which is less than the acceptance limit of 2.0% RSD.

 7.3 Accuracy